IRCAD/sight/libs/io/bitmap/README.md

 ### Writer

-- **Writer**: writes a 2D image to a file or a stream in the selected format (.jpg, .tiff, .png, j2k).
+- **writer**: writes a 2D image to a file or a stream in the selected format (.jpg, .tiff, .png, j2k).

 ### Reader

-- **Reader**: reads a 2D image to a file or a stream in the selected format (.jpg, .tiff, .png, j2k).
+- **reader**: reads a 2D image to a file or a stream in the selected format (.jpg, .tiff, .png, j2k).

 ## How to use it